rb2nem/nem_programming/02-setting-up-environment.md

 ```

+If this works fine, you're all set to go.
+We will take a closer look at this code and build on it in the coming chapters.

 If you want to know more about the classes used here, you can look at the Javadoc for [KeyPair](http://www.nem.ninja/org.nem.core/org/nem/core/crypto/KeyPair.html),[Address](http://www.nem.ninja/org.nem.core/org/nem/core/model/Address.html) and [NetworkInfos](http://www.nem.ninja/org.nem.core/org/nem/core/model/NetworkInfos.html).

 ## Windows